legacy-roboime/pyroboime/README.md

     >>> set_individual('blue',0,'joystick')
     >>> individuals()

-  TO get help with iris.py commands:
+  To get help with iris.py commands:
     >>> mayday()

   To get robots that are on the 'world':
     >>> world.robots

+  TO setup iris.py modify the following file:
+    ~/pyroboime/config/development.yaml

 Important files location
 ------------------------